 Homebuyers seeking a home for sale in Ocala will appreciate the options available at Oak Run.
 For low-maintenance homes in an attractive price range, there are attached villas set up as duplexes.
 These homes have 1,049 to 1,489 square feet with two bedrooms, two bathrooms, and an attached one- or two-car garage.
 There are four models to choose from, and two of them provide extra space that can be used as a den, an office, or even a third bedroom.

 For buyers who prefer the privacy and space of a single-family home, there are 20 floor plans to choose from.
 These models have 1,112 to 2,275 square feet, two or three bedrooms, two bathrooms, and an attached one- or two-car garage.
 Most of these homes include open floor plans, a den or office, and extra storage all within single-story layouts.
 There’s outdoor space as well, giving residents an opportunity to enjoy the well-landscaped scenery around them.

 5. Security Is On Point

 Oak Run residents love that it’s a gated community, but it’s more than that: The security system is human.

 Residents have an easy time coming and going, but visitors need to check-in at the guard gate before cruising into the community.
 A picture ID is required, and each visitor has that ID scanned.
-Visitors who have not been put on a list by the residents they’ve arrived to see will have to wait until that resident can be contacted.
+Visitors who have not been put on a guest list by the homeowners they are visiting will have to wait until that resident can be contacted.
 It’s strict, no-nonsense, and lends an extra sense of security to homeowners and their guests.